 The services provided are evidence-based, person-centered, and recovery-oriented being provided through a team approach.
-The ICM team strives to address each person’s strengths to provide the right care at the right time.
-The mission of the ICM team is to:
+The ACT team strives to address each person’s strengths to provide the right care at the right time.
+The mission of the ACT team is to:

 • Reduce the need for care within state hospitals;